mozilla/libdweb/Readme.md

 1. Use these APIs to make something illustrating its value, to build the case for adoption in the core WebExtension API set.
 2. Get involved in driving this effort: Help with an API implementation, maintenance, testing, code samples, etc.
-3. Help build [API adapters][] to enable seamless integration with existing libraries.
+3. Help build [API adapters][api-adapters] to enable seamless integration with existing libraries.
 4. Join our IRC channel: #dweb on irc.mozilla.org

 ## Status: In active development